 The next generation of Siemens advanced air-cooled gas turbinesSiemens HL-class gas turbines are paving the way to the next level of efficiency and performance.
 Derived from proven Siemens H-class technology in an evolutionary development step, the next generation of Siemens advanced air-cooled gas turbines uses a series of new, but already tested technologies like super-efficient internal cooling features for blades or vanes and an advanced combustion system to increase firing temperature.
-The result: A technology carrier to the next level with a combined cycle efficiency beyond 63% with a midterm goal of even higher efficiencies.
+The result: A technology carrier to the next level with a combined cycle efficiency beyond 63% that will clear the way to the next level with a midterm goal of 65%.
 The new Siemens HL-class consists of three engines: SGT5-8000HL, SGT5-9000HL and SGT6-9000HL.

 Highlights of the Siemens SGT6-9000HL

 The gas turbine is capable of world-class fast cold starts and hot re-starts due to the light and stiff rotor with internal cooling air passages and free thermal expansion of rotor and casing parts during transients.
 Hydraulic Clearance Optimization (HCO), an active clearance control, ensures robustness and low turbine degradation at start-up.
 GT ramp-up rate 85 MW/min.

 The HL-class has been designed to minimize outage times.
 Rotor de-stacking can easily be done on site thanks to the Hirth-serrated disc assembly.
 All rotating compressor and turbine blades can be replaced without rotor lift or rotor de-stacking.
 Turbine blade 1 and turbine blade 4 are removable without cover lift.
 With 33kEBH service intervals the service concept is very competitive.